-Note - 5: For calculation of fund availability, all expenses for FY 2018-19 have been considered except for Depreciation being a non-cash expenditure and caution money as detailed in financial discrepancy -7.
+Note - 5: For calculation of fund availability, all the budgeted expenses for FY 2019-20 have been considered except for capital expenditure and interest on vehicle loan as per financial discrepancy -1, repairs and maintenance expenditure (financial discrepancy -2), manager's salary (financial discrepancy -3) and caution money (financial discrepancy -7).

-The School has sufficient funds to carry on the operation of the School for the academic session 2018-19 on the existing fees structure.
-In this regard, Directorate of Education has already issued directions to the Schools vide order dated 16/04/2010 that,
+ii.
+The School has sufficient funds to carry on the operation of the School for the academic session 2019-20 on the existing fees structure.
+In this regard, Directorate of Education has already issued directions to the Schools vide order dated 16/04/2010 that.